Chenminghu/SOP/README.md

 - Rolling_HedgeRatio
 - Invoice

-Next, after creating all the tables, we need to write Insert/Delete/Update procedure for thoes table
+**Next, after creating all the tables, we need to write Insert/Delete/Update procedure for thoes table**

 > Upsert/Delete procedure for sop.strategy

-  The concept is when customer book a strategy (UI interface will pass JSON code to us)  SOP.Strategy, SOP.Forecast, SOP.Rolling_Hedgeratio will be filled respectively corresponding to the JSON code
+The concept is when customer book a strategy (UI interface will pass JSON code to us)
+SOP.Strategy, SOP.Forecast, SOP.Rolling_Hedgeratio will be filled respectively corresponding to the JSON code

+All three table use auto increase primary key.
+There are also four key for us to determine whether we should update three table or insert a new one.

 > Update/Delete procedure for sop.forecast

 > Update/Delete procedure for sop.Rolling